Megadeth: Controversies

 In 2003, after recovering from an arm injury that threatened to end his career, Mustaine became a born-again Christian.
 Minor controversy was sparked by Mustaine's announcement that Megadeth would not play certain songs live due to his conversion.
 In May 2005, Mustaine allegedly threatened to cancel shows in Greece and Israel with extreme metal bands Rotting Christ and Dissection due to the bands' anti-Christian beliefs.
 This caused the two bands to cancel appearances.

 In July 2004, former bassist Ellefson sued Mustaine for $18.5 million in the United States District Court for the Southern District of New York.
 Ellefson alleged that Mustaine short-changed him on profits including tour merchandise and publishing royalties.
 The suit was dismissed in 2005, and Mustaine filed a countersuit alleging that Ellefson had used the band's name in an advertisement for musical equipment; the suit was settled out of court.

-On May 10, 2021, sexually explicit videos of Ellefson were posted on Twitter.
-The videos, reportedly recorded by a fan that Ellefson was in correspondence with, initially led to accusations of child grooming.
-However, Ellefson and the other party both denied the accusations, and the fan publicly claimed they were a consenting adult and the videos were unknowingly released by a third party.
-The Scottsdale Police Department (SPD) was contacted by Ellefson, who sought charges for revenge porn.
-Ellefson took a polygraph test to affirm his claims and presented police with a photo of the fan's driver's license to prove their age.
-He also shared screen shots of Snapchat and WhatsApp messages related to the allegations.
-Ellefson's partner admitted that she had shared the video with some friends but wasn't sure how it got leaked out to others.
-The SPD report states the fan "was remorseful and agreed to send out a social media statement on...Instagram" that they were "a willing consenting adult during their mutual virtual sexual encounter."
-Ellefson then posted her statement and one of his own on May 10, asserting that the allegations of grooming were false.
-Ellefson stated he has not been extorted in any way, and he believes the videos of their consensual adult encounter were not intentionally leaked.
-An official statement released the next day from Megadeth stated that the situation was being "watched closely".
-Mustaine announced on May 24, 2021, that Ellefson was fired from the band.
+On May 10, 2021, sexually explicit videos of Ellefson were posted on Twitter that originated from sexts that he sent to a 19-year-old Dutch woman.
+Ellefson denied that he groomed an underage girl, but Mustaine announced on May 24 that he was fired from the band.
+In June, Ellefson filed revenge porn charges against the person who leaked the video, as the woman admitted that she had shared the video with some friends but did not know how it got leaked out to others.